Wolf Creek Narrows Natural Area

 Please Stay Safe and Healthy While Enjoying Nature

-Per CDC guidelines during the COVID-19 pandemic, we encourage you to please maintain social distancing, step off-trail to let others pass and continue to follow leave-no-trace principles as you hike, walk and enjoy our properties.
+Per CDC guidelines during the COVID-19 pandemic, we encourage every individual age two and older to wear a face covering when outdoors with others who are not household members and unable to maintain sustained physical distance.
+Additionally, step off-trail to let others pass and continue to follow leave-no-trace principles as you hike, walk and enjoy our properties.

 Wolf Creek Narrows Natural Area is particularly known for its spectacular display of spring wildflowers.
 An active floodplain, mature northern hardwood forest, and scenic cliffs make this property one of WPC’s most popular.